 Our people make the difference.
 BSA Claims Service’s adjusters are among the best in this business.
-As the largest Florida-based claims administration and adjusting firm, BSA Claims Service values its adjusters—providing training, mentoring, field support and one of the best fee splits in the industry.
-We’re proud to feature one of our team members who exemplifies the high standards of BSA Claims Service.
+Furthermore, as the largest Florida-based claims administration and adjusting firm, BSA Claims Service values its adjusters—providing training, mentoring, field support and one of the best fee splits in the industry.
+We’re proud to feature one of our team members who exemplifies the high standards of BSA Claims Service mentoring program.

-From “Tanked” to independent contractor to BSA Claims adjuster: Paul Frascatore seizes opportunity
+From “Tanked” to independent contractor to BSA Claims adjuster: Paul Frascatore seizes mentoring opportunity

 “Paul’s experience, knowledge, and drive to improve his adjusting skills have made him a valuable adjuster for BSA Claims Service,” said BSA Claims Service President and CEO Brian Bradley.
 “BSA supports its adjusters with training, mentorships and other opportunities that Paul has taken advantage of, helping to develop his work product to a high degree.”

 Sudden, urgent deployment is part of the adjusting world.
 Just more than two years ago, Paul Frascatore sat at his desk in New Jersey, a chill running down his spine.
-Katrina Wells, BSA Claims Service’s Human Resources Director, had just returned his email, notifying him he had been hired and should head to Florida, where Hurricane Irma had just hit.
+Katrina Wells, BSA Claims Service’s Human Resources Director, had just returned his email, notifying him he had been hired and should head to Florida for mentoring, where Hurricane Irma had just hit.

 “That wording literally made me shed a tear at breakfast and my wife asked what was wrong.
 I realized how real, serious, and devastating the situation was.
 I was dropping everything to go to Florida,” Paul said.

 As an entrepreneur, Paul worked out arrangements to meet his non-adjusting business obligations.
-He called his customers offering a discount if they were comfortable with him not being onsite while work took place.
+Additionally, he called his customers offering a discount if they were comfortable with him not being onsite while work took place.

 Their response was a testament to Paul’s outstanding customer service skills, one of the values of a BSA Claims Service adjuster.
 “All my customers were fine with the idea.
 I was able to keep my crew busy the rest of 2017,” he said.
 “The Realtors and real estate lawyers who I was working for shared in my excitement to help the hurricane victims and wished me all the luck,” Paul said.